onalius/tanzolang-core/docs/python-sdk.md

-# Python SDK Reference
+# Python SDK for TanzoLang

-The Tanzo Schema Python SDK provides Pydantic models and validation utilities for working with TanzoLang profiles in Python applications.
+The TanzoLang Python SDK provides classes and utilities for working with TanzoLang profiles in Python applications.
+It is built on top of [Pydantic](https://docs.pydantic.dev/) for robust data validation and typing.

 ## Installation

+Install the package using pip:

 ```bash
 pip install tanzo-schema